telent/nixwrt/README.md

 The magic numbers here are

 - 0x80060000 : somewhere in RAM, not critical
-- 0xbc050000 : flash memory address for "firmware" partition
+- 0xbc050000 : flash memory address for "firmware" partition (as per `nixwrt/devices.nix`)
 - 0xbcfd0000 : end of flash firmware partition image

 If that looked like it worked, type `reset` to find out if you were right.